pja35/SXP/docs/wiki/SXP_Item_specification_format.md

 Structure of SXP Item schema
 ----------------------------

-The SXP Item schema is an [XML schema](/wiki/XSD "wikilink"), and gives a description of the items.
-Note that items here means products and services.
-It provides the following entries:

 -   **Item Description**.
-General description of the product.
-It
+General description of the item.
+It includes:
-    includes:
     -   Title (mandatory).
     -   Brand.
     -   Color.